 First things first in this DJI Mavic Pro review – you’ll have to see what the Mavic Pro looks like.

 As has been the trend with most drone manufacturers, each drone model which is getting released tends to be smaller, more compact and more portable than previous models.
 We know, our website has been featuring drones for a while!
 Of course, the Mavic Pro keeps up with that trend and is about half the size of the DJI Phantom series.

-In terms of it’s actual shape, in our opinion, the Mavic is very crab-like/insectile in it’s look.
+In terms of its actual shape, in our opinion, the Mavic is very crab-like/insectile in it looks.
 Really and truly, if we had to describe it in a few words, it looks like a large robotic, futuristic high-tech crab.
 Or maybe, it gives quite a resemblance to an insectile robot.

 For sure, it looks awesome.